dkulinski/nonhazardo.us/_posts/2016-03-07-storage-knowledge.markdown

 metadata local to the OSS.
 This reduces a potential bottleneck of performance in theory but in reality it rarely does.

+##Linux File Systems
+Linux supports several file systems.
+These include ext4, XFS, ZFS and BTRFS.
+Each represent and handle data differently.
+###ext4
+ext4 is the Extended File System version 4.
+It has many features to improve performance and integrity.
+Journaling offers the ability to quickly recover from an unexpected power outage and leave the file system in tact.
+Extents allows planning and laying down correlated data (data in the same file) in the same proximity to boost sequestial performance.
+###XFS
+XFS is the file system used by IRIX and ported to Linux.
+It has many features to improve performance and integrity.
+Journaling offers the ability to quickly recover from an unexpected power outage and leave the file system in tact.
+Extents allows planning and laying down correlated data (data in the same file) in the same proximity to boost sequestial performance.
+XFS is also 64 bit allowing a maximum size of 8 exabytes for a single volume.